bioinfoUQAM/mirLibSpark/README.md

 ```
 git clone git@github.com:JulieCJWu/mirLibSpark.git
 ```
-or download the latest release source code. https://github.com/JulieCJWu/mirLibSpark/releases
+or download the latest release of source codes https://github.com/JulieCJWu/mirLibSpark/releases

 Step 2: put some RNA-seq libraries in `input` folder.
 Use a small demo file for a quick test; or use an Arabidopsis library GSM1087974 (100.txt) as an example.